 - According to the EPA, “fragrance-free” means that the product has no fragrance ingredients added.

 - Unscented products may contain masking chemicals to hide the odor of the product base formulation.

 Choose fragrance free products when you shop for skin care and home cleaning products.
 Or, chose products scented with natural essential oils.

-Tips for making a big impact reducing phthalates in your skin care and home cleaning products.
+Dermatologist's tips for making a big impact reducing phthalates in your skin care and home cleaning products.